Emallates/enoa-client/README.md

 ## Overview

 The enoa-client is a universal JavaScript client, which enables in combination with an ADAPTER, Client-Server Side communications.
 Recommended Use Cases are e.g the use of web services(fallback, retry, CDN, timeout strategies thus minimizing bottlenecks for High-Availablity on the client-side).
 The modular structure includes the options of server-sided(Node.JS) as well as browser-sided(Vanilla, jQuery, AngularJS) client implementations.
-Recommended adapters can be found at https://github.com/Emallates.
+Recommended adapters can be found at [Emallates](https://github.com/Emallates "Emallates").

 Please feel free to use our adapter examples as the structure for your own customized adapters!
 Recommendations and improvement hints concerning the structure of the enoa-client and the adapters , therefore, are always very welcome!